Richard19Perez77/ApiUpgrade37/README.md

 Manifest attributes that stop working on large screens under target 37, such as `screenOrientation` and `resizeableActivity="false"`, appear only as comments in `AndroidManifest.xml`.
 They are documented, never relied on.

+Two more rules apply across the screens:

+**Declaring a permission is not holding it.** Anything that posts a notification goes through `rememberNotificationGate()` in `ui/NotificationGate.kt`, which checks `POST_NOTIFICATIONS` and prompts when it is missing.
+Skipping it does not throw — `notify()` just does nothing on API 33 and later, which reads as broken API 37 notification code.
+The exact-alarm demo does the equivalent with `canScheduleExactAlarms()`.

+**Keep platform IPC off the composition thread.** Calls like `getHistoricalProcessExitReasons` and `CameraManager.cameraIdList` are binder round-trips. `MemoryLimitsScreen` and `CameraMediaScreen` run them with `produceState` and `Dispatchers.IO` and show a placeholder while they load, rather than blocking inside `remember { }`.

 ## Repository layout

 ```